eyalmichon/TheMultitasker/README.md

   - Translate with context.
   - Synonyms & Antonyms.
   - Conjugate words/sentences.
+  - get this doesn't exist content from [this](https://thisxdoesnotexist.com/) collection

 - ### Forwarder Commands ⏩:
   - Forward messages randomly from a chosen group. (group IDs need to be set manually)